 We’ve all heard the adage “you are what you eat.”
 During my undergraduate program, I had a professor tell us repeatedly that “you are what you eat, digest, and absorb!”
-Regardless of which phrase you identify with, it is important to know that what we eat can have lasting effects on the body.
+Regardless of which phrase you identify with, it is essential to know that what we eat can have lasting effects on the body.
 So what are we told to eat?
 More fruits and vegetables, right?
 This is absolutely true.
-Whole foods in their natural form are packed with nutrients, and as Naturopathic Physicians, we are strong advocates for increasing your consumption of them.
+Whole foods in their natural form are packed with nutrients.
+As naturopathic physicians, we are strong advocates for increasing your consumption of these nutrients.
 With current agricultural practices, there are some important things to consider before filling up your grocery cart.
-Today, I will discuss something called ‘The Dirty Dozen’ and ‘The Clean 15.’
+Today, I will discuss something called “The Dirty Dozen” and “The Clean 15.”

 The Dirty Dozen